sergiitk/pagerbeauty/CONTRIBUTING.md

 ## Rules

 The source code of [Pager Beauty](https://github.com/sergii-tkachenko/pagerbeauty) is maintained by [@sergii-tkachenko](https://github.com/sergii-tkachenko).
-It's an Open Source project under MIT Licence.
+It's an Open Source project under MIT License.
 Contributions are welcomed.
 Follow the usual GitHub Pull Request process.

 [Be nice.](CODE_OF_CONDUCT.md)